Gerhard Schröder: Personal life

 Doris Köpf had a daughter from a previous relationship with a television journalist.
 She lived with the couple.
 In July 2004, Schröder and Köpf adopted a child from Saint Petersburg.
 In 2006, they adopted another child from Saint Petersburg.

 Schröder rents an apartment in Berlin while retaining his primary residence in Hanover.
 As a former chancellor, he is entitled to a permanent office, also situated in Berlin.
 In late 2005, he spent time in the UK improving his English language skills.
 In 2013, Schröder and Köpf purchased another home in Gümüşlük, Turkey, in a real estate project developed by Nicolas Berggruen.

 Schröder's fourth marriage earned him the nickname "Audi Man", a reference to the four-ring symbol of Audi motorcars.
 Another nickname is "The Lord of the Rings".

 Schröder married for the fifth time in 2018.
-His wife is the Korean economist and interpreter Kim So-Yeon.
-Schröder's fifth marriage has earned him the nickname "Olympic Man", a reference to the five-ring symbol of the Olympic Games.
+His wife is South Korean economist and interpreter Kim So-yeon.